MikaRinquest/Basics-of-Database/Basic Database Information and Commands.md

     		DOUBLE
-    		DECIMAL(p,a)- Allows the database to input decimals as an option. p= the maximum amount of characters that can be input on either side of the comma. a= the amount of numbers that will show up in the table.
+    		DECIMAL(p,a)- Allows the database to input decimals as an option. p= the maximum amount of characters that can be input on either side of the comma. a= the amount of numbers that will show up in the table AFTER the decimal point.

     	Date and Time:
     		DATE